AlexsLemonade/training-modules/module-cheatsheets/intro-to-R-tidyverse-cheatsheet.md

-# Intro to R and Tidyverse Cheatsheet
+# Introduction to R and Tidyverse Cheatsheet

 #### The tables below consist of valuable functions and commands that will help you through this module.
 ##### Each table represents a different library/tool and the corresponding commands.